-Harwell is proud to share its world-leading research and technology facilities with scientists and industry professionals from around the globe.
+Harwell is home to a unique array of cutting-edge scientific facilities and institutes.
 Collaborate with our lab experts, conduct ground-breaking research and gain access to some of the most powerful scientific equipment in the world.

 -